cdktf/cdktf-provider-snowflake/docs/account.java.md

 Email address of the initial administrative user of the account.

 This email address is used to send any notifications about the account.
+External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#email Account#email}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#email Account#email}

+---

+##### `gracePeriodInDays`<sup>Required</sup> <a name="gracePeriodInDays" id="@cdktf/provider-snowflake.account.Account.Initializer.parameter.gracePeriodInDays"></a>

+- *Type:* java.lang.Number

+Specifies the number of days during which the account can be restored (“undropped”).

+The minimum is 3 days and the maximum is 90 days.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#grace_period_in_days Account#grace_period_in_days}

 ---